UnrealMultiple/TShockPlugin/ChattyBridge/README.en.md

-# Chattybridge Chat Qiaoqiao
+# ChattyBridge chat bridge

 > Warning: This page is translated by MACHINE, which may lead to POOR QUALITY or INCORRECT INFORMATION, please read with CAUTION!

-- Author: Shao Si Ming
+- Author: Shao Siming
 - Source: None
-- Let multiple servers chat with each other
+- Let multiple servers chat with each other.

 ## Update log